margosij/burger/README.md

 # burger

-Here's the link to the [GitHub] (https://margosij.github.io/burger/) page!
+Here's the link to the [Heroku] (https://burger-eater-jm.herokuapp.com/) page!

 I tried to have a folder for each section of the app, so there are quite a few different folders for this one.